Electrical testing and certification for UK electricians 2026

 - 5+ bedroom or large property: £250 to £400+

-Remedial work arising from a C1 or C2 is a separate quote.
-This is good business — you identify the problem and you are well-placed to quote for fixing it.
-Some electricians offer a combined EICR plus remedials package to landlords, which makes the process simpler for the client and gives you a higher average job value.
+Remedial work arising from a C1 or C2 is quoted separately, which provides an additional revenue opportunity.
+You identify the problem and are ideally positioned to quote for the repair.
+Some electricians offer a combined EICR plus remedials package to landlords, simplifying the process for the client and increasing the job's overall value.

 Software and record keeping

-Good record keeping is essential for electrical testing work.
+Good record keeping is essential in electrical testing work, ensuring you have all necessary documentation for audits and inspections.
 You need to retain copies of all certificates issued, test results, and any photographs of defects.
-HMRC requires you to keep business records for 5 years as a self-employed person.
-Industry guidance recommends keeping EICR records for the life of the installation.
-Use InvoiceAdept to invoice for testing work and keep your business records MTD-ready.
-For the certificates themselves, NICEIC, NAPIT, and ELECSA all provide certificate management platforms as part of membership.
+HMRC requires self-employed individuals to keep business records for 5 years.
+Industry guidance suggests retaining EICR records for the life of the installation.
+Using software like InvoiceAdept can help you invoice for testing work efficiently and keep your business records MTD-ready.
+For the certificates, organisations like NICEIC, NAPIT, and ELECSA provide certificate management platforms as part of their membership offerings.

 Ready to get started?